mikesson/hipster-apim-demo-addons/2-assistant-app/README.md

 ## 2. Deploying a chat/voice assistant application

+For this demo, please make sure you have exposed the Hipster Shop API as [per these steps](https://github.com/mikesson/hipster-apim-demo-addons/tree/master/1-managed-api).

 ###  2.1 DialogFlow - Import Project
 First of all, [create a new Dialogflow project](https://console.dialogflow.com/api-client/#/newAgent)
 - Select your existing Google Cloud project from the drop-down